Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Algorithmic Design Principles for Near Optimal Performance

-We observe that CE policy breaks down for distributions with many types and ``gaps'' (intervals) of absent types; it leads to regret scaling as $\Theta(\sqrt{T})$, as large as that of a non-adaptive algorithm.
-We identified that the main driver for the $\sqrt{T}$ regret of the CE policy is the presence of gaps.
-To solve this issue, we introduce a new algorithmic principle which we call ``conservativeness with respect to gaps'' (CwG), and use it to provably achieve near optimal regret scalings for the $(\beta, \varepsilon_{0})$-clustered distributions which allow for gaps.
-The idea of CwG is that if there is a risk that the acceptance threshold based on CE will move across a given gap in the future, then CwG uses that gap as the acceptance threshold instead of using the CE-based threshold.
-Based on the CwG principle, we devise a new policy called the Conservative with respect to Gaps (CwG) policy which we present in Algorithm \ref{alg:CwG}.
+We observed that the {\sf CE} policy breaks down for distributions with many types and ``gaps'' (intervals) of absent types; it suffers $\Omega(\sqrt{T})$ regret, as large as that of a non-adaptive algorithm.
+We identified that the main driver for the $\Omega(\sqrt{T})$ regret of the {\sf CE} policy is the presence of gaps.
+To solve this issue, we introduce a new algorithmic principle which we call ``conservativeness with respect to gaps'' ({\sf CwG}), and use it to provably achieve near optimal regret scalings for the $(\beta, \varepsilon_{0}, \delta)$-clustered distributions which allow for gaps.
+The idea of {\sf CwG} is that if there is a risk that the acceptance threshold based on {\sf CE} will move across a given gap in the future, then {\sf CwG} uses that gap as the acceptance threshold instead of using the {\sf CE}-based threshold.
+Based on the {\sf CwG} principle, we devise a new policy with the same name, which we present in Algorithm \ref{alg:CwG}.